5 Challenges Facing Safety Managers in 2023

 Supply chain challenges impact manufacturing more than any other industry.
 In a late 2022 survey by the National Association of Manufacturers, nearly 80% of leaders said supply chain disruptions was a key concern for the year ahead.

 But there is a silver lining to this challenge.
 Manufacturing companies are bringing jobs and production back to the U.S. in record numbers to reduce reliance on vulnerable global supply chains.
 The “made in America” resurgence is real.
-Manufacturing employment grew at a 4% annual rate over the course of 2022 – the fastest sustained pace of growth since the mid-1980's.
+Manufacturing employment grew at a 4% annual rate in 2022 – the fastest sustained pace of growth since the mid-1980's.

 Practical steps you can take

 While some supply chain issues are out of your control, there is a direct link between supply chain disruption and the labor shortage.
-The lack of skilled workers is woven throughout the supply chain – including production, warehousing, distribution, and logistics.
+The lack of skilled workers is woven throughout the supply chain.
 In brief, being unable to find and keep the workers you need makes it difficult to keep up with consumer demand.

 With production demands soaring and 2+ million jobs predicted to be unfilled by 2030, give yourself a leg up by positioning your workplaces to motivate candidates to join, skilled workers to stay, and both to produce at a high level.